 The Reserves Strategy forms part of the Authority's Medium Term Financial Plan.
-The level of the Fire Authority General Fund Balance has increased by £0.944m to £2.500m returning the reserve to the minimum risk based level of 5% of the Revenue Budget (£50.000m) for 2024/25 approved in February 2024.
+The level of the Fire Authority General Fund Balance has increased by £0.292m to £2.792m exceeding the minimum risk based level of 5% of the Revenue Budget (£50.868m) for 2025/26 approved in February 2025.

-The Authority's revenue balances have decreased by £0.632m to £13.309m at 31 March 2024 (including the 2023/24 Revenue Budget underspend of £0.423m), of which 81% or £10.809m is held for specific purposes.
-The total usable reserves stand at £13.308m as shown in note 20 to the accounts.
+The Authority's revenue balances have decreased by £1.729m to £11.578m at 31 March 2025 (including the 2024/25 Revenue Budget underspend of £1.668m), of which 76% or £8.786m is held for specific purposes.
+The total usable reserves stand at £11.579m as shown in note 20 to the accounts.

 Details of the Authority's earmarked reserves can be found within note 8 to the Core Accounting Statements.
-Current earmarked reserves are £10.809m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for revenue cost of borrowing, the use of unused grants carried forward to meet eligible revenue costs and funding shortfalls and the delivery of efficiencies.
+Current earmarked reserves are £8.786m.
 Earmarked reserves cover projects including Mobilising Strategy, I.T.
-Strategy and Emergency Services Mobile Communication.
+Strategy and Emergency Services Mobile Communication and the use of unused grants carried forward to meet eligible revenue costs.
 Certain reserves are held to manage the accounting processes for tangible fixed assets, minimum revenue provision and retirement benefits which do not represent usable resources for the Authority.

-The level of reserves held at the end of 2023/24 is £7.859m higher than planned (£13.309m actual against £5.450m planned).
-The main reasons for this are delays in the delivery of the capital programme (£2.851m), planned investment in IT (£3.010m), with drawdown from reserves to balance the budget not necessary (£0.636m).
+The level of reserves held at the end of 2024/25 is £5.710m higher than planned (£11.578m actual against £5.868m planned).
+Reserve balances at 1 April 2024 were £4.439m higher than anticipated, with delays in planned investment in IT (£1.467m) in 2023/24 being the main reason.